 The National Health Care for the Homeless Council’s Organizational Member Healthcare for the Homeless – Houston (HHH) became the city’s third Federally Qualified Health Center (FQHC) in 2001 and is the only private FQHC that exclusively provides care for people experiencing homelessness in Houston, TX.
 HHH serves the city’s most vulnerable by providing comprehensive, integrated primary and behavioral health care … More

 AAPCHO/HOP Webinar: Documenting Social Determinants of Health Interventions through Enabling Services Data Collection

-Presented by the National Health Care for the Homeless Council
+Presented by the Association of Asian Pacific Community Health Organizations, Health Outreach Partners, and the National Health Care for the Homeless Council

 Thursday, June 21, 2018 | 10 a.m.
 PT

 Health centers provide high quality primary and preventive care to diverse cultural populations in under-resourced communities.
 They also provide non-clinical services to address the various social determinants of health barriers … More

 The National Health Care for the Homeless Council is seeking to hire a new Bookkeeper/Payroll Specialist!
 This position will report to the Senior Director of Administration and is responsible for handling the fundamental aspects of the Council’s financial recordkeeping, including managing accounts payable and accounts receivable, reconciling net asset accounts, recording financial transactions, and creating financial reports.

 Please join the National HCH Council on June 21, 2018, the Summer Solstice, as we celebrate individuals who have overcome incredible barriers to gain housing and affirm our continuing mission to eliminate homelessness.